wkumari/draft-vandergaast-edns-client-subnet/README.md

       number of bits indicated by the SOURCE PREFIX-LENGTH field, with bits set to 0 to pad up to the end of the last octet used.
 (This need not be as many octets as a complete address would take.)
-In the response, if the SCOPE PREFIX-LENGTH of the query was 0 then ADDRESS must contain the same octets as in the query.
+In the reply, if the SCOPE PREFIX-LENGTH of the query was 0 then ADDRESS must contain the same octets as in the query.
 Otherwise, the bits for ADDRESS will be significant through the maximum of the SOURCE PREFIX-LENGTH or SCOPE PREFIX-LENGTH, and 0 filled to